repulsord/elias4044/README.md

 It contains:
  - A spotify controller
  - A weatherapp
- - A login (out of function currently)
+ - A login (out of function currently but in progress)
  - A home site

 You can find the site at https://elias4044.netlify.app